 Explore San Juan

-Puerto Rico’s capital city is as cosmopolitan as they come, with an added unmistakable island flair.
-It’s a modern city with great dining, galleries, bars and shopping but it’s also rooted in history as one of the oldest settlements in the Americas.
-Among the things not to be missed in this buzzing capital are its oldest assets located in historic Old San Juan, which is a UNESCO World Heritage Site.
-There you’ll find such treasures as Fort San Cristobal, a fortress built to protect the city; Castillo San Felipe del Morro, which dates back to 1539; and El Capitolio, built in the Neoclassical Style.
-San Juan is also home to several museums such as the Puerto Rico Museum of Art, which showcases Puerto Rican artists.
-Lastly, San Juan is also home to several stretches of gorgeous urban beaches like those of Condado, Isla Verde and Ocean Park.
+Puerto Rico’s capital city is as cosmopolitan as they come, with an added, unmistakable island flair.
+It’s a modern metropolis bustling with great dining, art galleries, lively bars, and world-class shopping.
+But it also stands as one of the oldest settlements in the Americas, with a deep history you can feel on every street.
+Don’t miss the city’s oldest assets in historic Old San Juan, a designated UNESCO World Heritage Site.
+There, you’ll discover treasures like Fort San Cristobal, a fortress built to protect the city; Castillo San Felipe del Morro, which dates back to 1539; and El Capitolio, an impressive building constructed in the Neoclassical style.
+San Juan also offers several museums, including the Puerto Rico Museum of Art, which showcases local artists.
+Finally, San Juan is home to several stretches of gorgeous urban beaches like those of Condado, Isla Verde, and Ocean Park.

 Go to the beach

-One cannot talk about Puerto Rico without discussing its gorgeous beaches.
-With 500 km of coastline, it’s easy to realise why this island nations has some of the best beaches in the Caribbean, if not the world.
-Whether you prefer wild, untamed and non-touristy stretches of sand or would rather do some people watching on the urban beaches of San Juan, you can find a Puerto Rican beach that fits your preferences.
+You can’t talk about Puerto Rico without discussing its gorgeous beaches.
+With 500 km of coastline, it’s easy to see why this island nation has some of the best beaches in the Caribbean, if not the world.
+Whether you prefer a wild, untamed stretch of sand or want to people-watch on the urban beaches of San Juan, you will find a Puerto Rican beach that fits your preferences.

-Puerto Rican cuisine is fantastic and a melting pot of African, Spanish and native Tainos culinary cultures.
-It’s also naturally influenced by the United States.
-The result is a unique and delicious local food culture that visitors must partake in.
-Try some of the local dishes such as mofongo, lechón and tostones.
+Puerto Rican cuisine is a vibrant melting pot of African, Spanish, and native Taino culinary cultures, with an unmistakable influence from the United States.
+The result is a unique and delicious local food culture that visitors must experience.

 Visit Casa Bacardi rum factory

-Bacardi Rum is the top selling rum in the world.
-Located in Cataño, a town located across the San Juan Bay, the Bacardi distillery is the largest premium rum distillery in the world.
-Bacardi founder Don Facundo Bacardí Massó invented white rum in 1862 and the current Cataño distillery has been running since 1958.
-Take a tour of the modern facilities to learn how rum is distilled or practice your mixology skills with a bartending class.
-You can even bottle your own Special Reserve double aged rum in a custom engraved and red-wax sealed bottle!
+Bacardi Rum is the world’s top-selling rum.
+Located in Cataño, a town across the San Juan Bay, the Bacardi distillery holds the title of the world’s largest premium rum distillery.
+Bacardi’s founder, Don Facundo Bacardí Massó, invented white rum in 1862, and the current Cataño distillery has been running since 1958.
+Take a tour of the modern facilities to learn how distillers make rum, or practice your mixology skills with a bartending class.
+You can even bottle your own Special Reserve double-aged rum in a custom-engraved, red-wax-sealed bottle.

-The El Yunque National Rainforest is the only tropical rainforest in the United States.
-Hike around the forest and cool off in one of its many ponds and lagoons or under its waterfalls.
-El Yunque is also the perfect spot to do some birdwatching or learn about its 240 endemic plant species.
-Camping facilities are available in the park as well as rustic accommodations.
+El Yunque National Rainforest is the only tropical rainforest in the United States.
+Hike through the forest and cool off in one of its many ponds, lagoons, or waterfalls.
+El Yunque is also the perfect spot for birdwatching or learning about its 240 endemic plant species.
+Camping facilities and rustic accommodations are also available in the park.

 Kayak in bioluminescent bays

-There are 5 bioluminescent bays in the world and you’ll find 3 of them in Puerto Rico, in Mosquito Bay (Vieques), Laguna Grande (Fajardo) and La Parguera (Lajas).
-Bioluminescence happens when there is a large concentration of microscopic, single-celled organisms called dinoflagellates.
-These organisms are stimulated by movement, which makes them glow in the dark.
+The world has only five bioluminescent bays, and Puerto Rico has three of them: Mosquito Bay (Vieques), Laguna Grande (Fajardo), and La Parguera (Lajas).
+Bioluminescence occurs when a large concentration of microscopic organisms called dinoflagellates are stimulated by movement, causing them to glow in the dark.
 While in Puerto Rico, you can take a kayak tour of these bays.
-The movement of the kayak makes the waters light up for a surreal unique and memorable experience.
+The movement of your kayak lights up the waters, creating a surreal and unforgettable experience.

 Go island hopping

-Puerto Rico’s main island is remarkable but its smaller surrounding islands are just as pretty and interesting.
-Vieques and Culebra, two islands located on the east side of the mainland, have some of the most beautiful beaches.
-They are accessible via an affordable ferry that makes several crossings a day.
-Desecheo Island is a great spot if you enjoy snorkelling or scuba diving because of its extensive network of underwater caves.
-Guilligan Island makes for a great day trip with water so warm and shallow, you’ll feel like you’re swimming in a giant swimming pool among the mangroves.
-You can also take a boat from Ponce to Caja de Muertos, a beautiful island off the coast that’s also a protected birdnesting area as well as a favourite among sea turtles.
+Puerto Rico’s main island is remarkable, but its smaller surrounding islands are just as pretty and interesting.
+Vieques and Culebra, two islands located east of the mainland, have some of the most beautiful beaches in the world.
+You can reach them via an affordable ferry that makes several crossings a day.
+Desecheo Island is a great spot for snorkeling or scuba diving due to its extensive network of underwater caves.
+Guilligan Island makes for a great day trip, with water so warm and shallow it feels like a giant swimming pool among the mangroves.
+You can also take a boat from Ponce to Caja de Muertos, a beautiful island off the coast that is a protected bird-nesting area and a favorite among sea turtles.

 Explore Ponce

-Ponce is located on the south shore of Puerto Rico and is only about a 90-minute car ride from San Juan The island’s second largest city is known for its cultural life and has earned the nickname “museum city”.
-There are many cultural activities to explore in Ponce such as the iconic red and black Parque de Bombas, the country’s first fire station now converted to a museum; the Museo de Arte de Ponce that features local and international artists; and the great mansion that is Castillo Serrallés.
-Ponce also has many dining options from local Puerto Rican fare to international cuisine.
+Ponce is located on the south shore of Puerto Rico and is only about a 90-minute car ride from San Juan.
+The island’s second-largest city is known for its cultural life, earning it the nickname “museum city.”
+There are many cultural activities to explore in Ponce, such as the iconic red and black Parque de Bombas, the country’s first fire station, now a museum; the Museo de Arte de Ponce, which features local and international artists; and the grand mansion of Castillo Serrallés.
+Ponce also offers many dining options.
 Stroll along Paseo Tablado La Guancha to catch the sunset and taste some local dishes from the street vendors.

 Play scientist at the Arecibo Observatory

-If you enjoy going off the beaten path and visiting unusual structures on your travels, then head to the Arecibo Observatory.
-It’s the world’s biggest single-dish radio telescope.
+If you enjoy going off the beaten path and visiting unusual structures, then head to the Arecibo Observatory.
+It is the world’s biggest single-dish radio telescope.
 You can tour the visitor center with interactive exhibits to learn more about astronomy and how the radio telescope operates.
-Even if science is not your thing, a visit to the observatory is worth it for the sheer grandeur of the actual monument.
+Even if science isn’t your thing, a visit to the observatory is worth it for the sheer grandeur of the monument.

 Visit a coffee plantation